mmontone/emacs-inspector/README.md

 ### Invocation

-* `M-x inspect-expression` to evaluate an elisp expression and inspect the result.
+* `M-x inspector-inspect-expression` to evaluate an elisp expression and inspect the result.
-* `M-x inspect-last-sexp` to evaluate last sexp in current buffer and inspect the result.
+* `M-x inspector-inspect-last-sexp` to evaluate last sexp in current buffer and inspect the result.

 ### Inside the inspector